Daytripper

 I think aviation is pretty cool.
 Over the pandemic I got really into flight simming and VATSIM, and then I realized, hey, I can do this in real life.

-I started training for my Private Pilot License, first out of KSSF and later KBTV, but got peskily interrupted.
-But now I’ve un-interrupted myself, and I’m hopefully going to finish my license very soon!
+I started training for my Private Pilot License, first out of KSSF, then KBTV, and now KSQL.
+I keep getting peskily interrupted, but I’ve finally un-interrupted myself and I want to finish my license this year.

 I’m currently learning to fly the good ol’ Cessna 172.
 I pinned a VFR wall planning chart to my wall and I’m sticking pins in every airport I land at, and I’m hoping to visit as many airports in the U.S. as I can.
 I mentioned travelling earlier: when I have the chance, I also love flying as a passenger and I’ve spent many, many hours in coach visiting new horizons and making new friends.